When does the Gower Macmarathon take place?

 How fit do I need to be?

 The challenge is a long, sustained walking challenge and therefore requires a good level of fitness.
 Whilst within the capability of anyone who walks regularly, it should not be underestimated.
-We will provide you with a comprehensive training guide to help you prepare.
+You can download a comprehensive training guide to help you prepare.

 Is there somewhere I can leave my bags?